Beets and Sautéed Beet Greens

 Beets and Sauteed Beet Greens on a pink plate with meat.

 I know that you’re supposed to cook the beet greens when you buy fresh beets.
-I know it, and I don’t do it.
-I trim them off, and set them aside with good intentions, and then I get too busy to deal with them and then when they finally wilt and languish on the counter, I say, “Oh, well, too late now” and I throw them away.
+But many of us trim the greens off and set them aside with good intentions, and then get too busy to deal with them.
+When they finally wilt and languish on the counter, we often say, “Oh, well, too late now,” and throw them away.
+But now I get what the fuss is all about, and so will you.

 Pile of Beet cubes.